ConorOB123/ConorOB123.github.io/README.md

 # ConorOB123.github.io
 theme: jekyll-theme-minimal
-title: Conor's Homepage
+title: Octocat's homepage
-description: Bookmark this to keep an eye on my project updates!//
+description: Bookmark this to keep an eye on my project updates!